adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module05.md

   FROM [SalesLT].[DimCustomerAdams_SCD2]
   WHERE IsActive = 1
 ```
 2. Up next let´s finish preparing the existing data for further lookup.
 First, let´s use **Derived column** to create a **Hash** column of the attributes column that could change.
 The purpose of using a hash column here is to easily detect if any of the attributes column has changed when comparing the rows of incoming data and existing data (as long as at least one attributes changed when the business key matches, the hash column will have a different value).
+Here we choose the [sha2](https://learn.microsoft.com/en-us/azure/data-factory/data-flow-expressions-usage#sha2) hash method, but feel free to use other available ones (e.g. [sha1](https://learn.microsoft.com/en-us/azure/data-factory/data-flow-expressions-usage#sha1), [md5](https://learn.microsoft.com/en-us/azure/data-factory/data-flow-expressions-usage#md5)).
 <kbd> <img src="../images/module05/set-hash-existing-scd2.png"/> </kbd>

-For easy distinction of incoming rows and existing rows with the same column names, we could add a **Exist** suffix to the column names of the existing data (on business key column and the hash column).
+	For easy distinction of incoming rows and existing rows with the same column names, we could add a **_Exist** suffix to the column names of the existing data (on business key column and the hash column).
 To do that, we can use a **select** transformation.
 Because we used a hash column to represent the changable attributes columns, we don´t need them for further lookups anymore and can delete them in the **select** transformation.
 <kbd> <img src="../images/module05/rename-existing-columns-scd2.png"/> </kbd>

-Up to this point, the existing data for reference (lookup purpose) is prepared.
-Let´s now build the **incoming new data** route.
+3. Up to this point, the existing data for reference (lookup purpose) is prepared.
+Let´s now build the **incoming new data** stream.
 First, let´s create a **Hash** column here as well (be careful to use the same hash function as before so that these 2 are comparable), in order to compare with the **Hash_Exists** later.
 <kbd> <img src="../images/module05/set-hash-new-data-scd2.png"/> </kbd>

-3. next, we need to do a lookup based on the business key column to find which rows are new instances of the entity (in our example, new customers) and which rows are existing ones.
+4. next, we need to do a lookup based on the business key column to find which rows are new instances of the entity (in our example, new customers) and which rows are existing ones.
 A **Lookup** transformation will serve the purpose.
 <kbd> <img src="../images/module05/set-lookup-scd2.png"/> </kbd>

 	notice the setting on **Match multiple rows**: this indicates that if based on the lookup condition there are multiple rows matched, all of them would be returned.
 In our case this should never happen because for every CustomerID, there should be only one row that has the attribute **IsActive = 1 (true)**.
 Although this setting could be useful in the debugging phase where that scenario could come up, so you can identify the problem by searching for duplicated rows based on business key.

-4. Now after the lookup we should be able to divide the incoming rows to 2 streams: new customers and existing customers.
+5. Now after the lookup we should be able to divide the incoming rows to 2 streams: new customers and existing customers.
 By adding a **Conditional split** as next step we can achieve this:
 <kbd> <img src="../images/module05/split-new-and-existing-customers-scd2.png"/> </kbd>

 	notice here we used the condition **isNull(IsActive)**, alternatively you could also use other **helping columns** like **ValidFrom**,**ValidTo** and **LastUpdated** as well, because **new customers** won´t have whose values with them.

-5. Now these 2 streams need different treatment: new customers should be inserted into the target directly, existing customers needs another **Conditional split** to distinguish between **attributes changed** and **attributes unchanged**.
+6. Now these 2 streams need different treatment: new customers should be inserted into the target directly, existing customers needs another **Conditional split** to distinguish between **attributes changed** and **attributes unchanged**.
 Let´s build the stream for **existing customer and attributes changed** first.
 Adding a new **Conditional split** after the **ExistingRecords** transformation:
 <kbd> <img src="../images/module05/split-changed-and-unchanged-customers-scd2.png"/> </kbd>

 	notice here we are spliting the rows based on the hash columns.
 If we haven´t use the **hashing approach**, we would have put all 8 columns into the condition and concatnate them together, which is hard to maintain.

 	Now, for the rows whose attributes haven´t changed, we do nothing to them and keep the matching rows in existing table untouched.
 For the rows whose attributes have changed, we insert the them to the target as if they were new customers and update the matching existing rows on the column **IsActive** and **ValidTo** to **deactivate** them.
 This requires a second branch (like the multicast in SSIS).

 	First, add a **Select** step after the **AttrChanged** like shown below:
 <kbd> <img src="../images/module05/select-existing-customer-for-insert-scd2.png"/> </kbd>

 	here we only leave the columns coming from the new data and delete all lookuped columns from existing data.
 These rows are to be **unioned** with the rows that don´t have a matching **CustomerID** with the existing data.

 	Now we need the second branch for that for the **updating** purpose.
 <kbd> <img src="../images/module05/add-new-branch-scd2.png"/> </kbd>
 	note that this **New branch** option will not be visible if we haven´t created the **select** transformation for the original branch (it is a feature, not a bug).

-6. Then create a **select** transformation as well and leave only the **CustomerID** columns(**CustomerID** is the key column for update, **IsActive**, **ValidTo** and **LastUpdated** will be created using **Derived Column** in the next step).
+7. Then create a **select** transformation as well and leave only the **CustomerID** columns(**CustomerID** is the key column for update, **IsActive**, **ValidTo** and **LastUpdated** will be created using **Derived Column** in the next step).
 <kbd> <img src="../images/module05/select-existing-customer-for-update-scd2.png"/> </kbd>

 	now, before we can finally update, we will need to create the values for the 3 **helper columns** mentioned above, a **Derived column** will do the job for us:
 <kbd> <img src="../images/module05/derive-helper-columns-for-update-scd2.png"/> </kbd>

 	notice the expression for **IsActive** is **false()** because the column definition is **bit(boolean)**.
 After that, we are allowed to update the sink (with the **Alter Row** inserted upfront):
 <kbd> <img src="../images/module05/set-update-sink-scd2.png"/> </kbd>

-7. Finally, we have completely finished the stream about **ExistingRecords** and we can focus on **NewRecords** now.
+8. Finally, we have completely finished the stream about **ExistingRecords** and we can focus on **NewRecords** now.
 First step would be to **union** all **new customers** with **existing customers with attribute change**:
 <kbd> <img src="../images/module05/set-union-scd2.png"/> </kbd>
 since we still have the **lookuped** columns from the previous step left and won´t need them for inserting into the target table, let´s use **Select** transformation to remove them:
 <kbd> <img src="../images/module05/select-needed-columns-for-insert-scd2.png"/> </kbd>